 Knowing what brand or vendor the integrator uses for components is also helpful.
 If you are familiar with certain equipment, you might like to know if the integrator has worked with it before.
 Note also if they are “vendor agnostic” and purchase from a variety of sources, or if they work with a single vendor exclusively.
-It’s not always a bad sign, but it could mean some equipment options are limited.
+The latter is not always a bad sign, but it could mean some equipment options are limited.
 For example, if an integrator exclusively uses one brand of robot, they might not be able to meet specific needs that fall outside of that brand’s capabilities.

 “The true test to distinguish a good integrator from a bad one … is contacting end users about their experience,” says Engineering 360.
 Potential integrators should be willing to provide references.
 Try to find out how the automation system is working and if the project stayed on schedule and on budget.
 You also want to find out about their experience working with the integrator’s team.
 Was communication clear and timely?
 Did both parties establish rapport and have a good working relationship?
 Were they upfront about any setbacks or if things didn’t go as planned?
 Was there a backup plan?
 Asking about ongoing support is also important.
 Most end users will have to call on their integrator for troubleshooting, adjustments and other assistance, but if it becomes a routine occurrence, it could be a sign that something is wrong.